-Whilst Abu Dhabi, the capital of the UAE, may not offer the razzmatazz of Dubai it is nonetheless every bit as worthy of a visit.
-Over the last half century Abu Dhabi has evolved from a simple fishing village to a luxurious metropolis dotted with glittering architecture, sumptuous hotels, high-end restaurants and vast shopping malls, which combine wonderfully with untouched desert and expansive sandy beaches.
+Oil-rich Abu Dhabi has evolved from a simple fishing village to a luxurious metropolis dotted with show-stopping architecture, sumptuous hotels, high-end restaurants and palace-like shopping malls, as well as untouched desert and sandy beaches.

 Its big must-see is the Sheikh Zayed Grand Mosque, an architectural marvel with 80 domes, over 1,000 columns, gold-plated chandeliers and the world’s largest hand woven carpet.
 Equally impressive is the five-mile long Corniche, an immaculate beachfront boulevard with walkways, cycle paths, cafés, restaurants and sweeping sandy beach.
 Close by are the sprawling swathes of the Mangrove National park, a real haven for nature lovers and a great place for kayaking.

 In addition, nearly 200 low-lying islands grace Abu Dhabi’s extensive coastline including Yas Island, an emerging entertainment destination and setting for the annual F1 Abu Dhabi Grand Prix.
 There’s also fast and furious fun at Ferrari World Abu Dhabi; futuristic Yas Waterworld; and Warner Bros.
 World, the world’s largest indoor theme park.
 Alternatively, tee off at Yas Links Abu Dhabi; dip your toes into the sand of Yas Beach; or enjoy some retail therapy at Yas Mall.